 For example, we teamed up with the Adecco Group brands to help our client achieve MSP KPIs and SLAs – both Akkodis and Adecco Middle East supported filling the contract roles.
 Our MSP solution shifted from experience-based to skill-based hiring, reducing cycle times and increasing throughput.
 In addition, we leveraged a third-party talent assessment platform that significantly improved the quality of candidates submitted to requisitions.

-On a different occasion, we leveraged the power of Adecco Group’s ecosystem to boost our customer’s RXO solution.
+On a different occasion, we leveraged the power of Adecco Group’s ecosystem to boost our customer’s RPO solution.
 Speed to hire was critical for the client, so we connected with LHH Recruitment Solutions and Akkodis, the Adecco Group’s tech and engineer staffing arm, to discuss options for quickly plugging in their hiring capabilities.

 Get in touch with us through this form to share your challenges and start a conversation about how we can support your journey.